Methuen mom: Family lucky to be alive after early morning carbon monoxide scare

-METHUEN, MA (WHDH) - A family of four was taken to the hospital early Thursday morning after they reported symptoms of carbon monoxide exposure in Methuen.
+METHUEN, Mass.
+(WHDH) — A family of four was taken to the hospital early Thursday morning after they reported symptoms of carbon monoxide exposure in Methuen.

 Fire officials responded to West Street around 3 a.m. after the mother reported that she had a headache and her two children had headaches and nausea.